jrmreis/middleware/poc/ABI/README.md

 # COPEC Hunter PowerShell Script

 PowerShell script for evidence collection and process termination.
-This script will search for processes with "COPEC" in the command line, collect information before and after termination.
+This script will search for processes with determined command line, collect information before and after termination.

 ## Configuration